apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 **Note**:

-SnowflakeIO uses COPY statements behind the scenes to write (using [COPY to table](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-table.html)).
+As mentioned before SnowflakeIO uses [SnowPipe REST calls](https://docs.snowflake.com/en/user-guide/data-load-snowpipe.html) behind the scenes for writing from unbounded sources.
 StagingBucketName will be used to save CSV files which will end up in Snowflake.
-Those CSV files will be saved under the “stagingBucketName” path.
+SnowflakeIO is not going to delete created CSV files from path under the “stagingBucketName” either during or after finishing streaming.

 **Optional** for streaming:
 - `.withFlushTimeLimit()`